Nonprofit-Open-Data-Collective/machine_learning_mission_codes/docs/data.md

-# Overview of Training Dataset
+# Overview of the Training Dataset

 How was sample created, what it represents, why a test sample is useful for benchmarking and replication.